 HR for assessing preparedness, fatigue and exercise prescription

-One of the most difficult and important task in coaching practice is to evaluate athletes current conditions and their preparedness for competitions.
+One of the most difficult and important tasks in coaching practice is evaluating athletes’ current conditions and preparedness for competitions.
 This is necessary for planning and monitoring a workload.
-There are many physiological, psychological and training factors that should be taken into account.
-One of the most challenging problem is to give athlete optimal workload and, at the same time, don’t over train him/her.
+Many physiological, psychological and training factors should be taken into account.
+One of the most challenging problems is giving athletes optimal workload and, at the same time, don’t over-train him/her.

-Fatigue is inseparable part of the training process.
-It may be in form functional overreaching and chronic overtraining.
-Former is considered as part of positive adaptation which is followed, after tapering, by super compensation and improvement in performance.
-The latter is negative condition and is followed by sustainable performance impairment, psychological apathy and even drop-out.
-Distinguish between these two conditions before overtraining is already happened is not an easy task.
+Fatigue is an inseparable part of the training process.
+It may be in the form of functional overreaching and chronic overtraining.
+Former is considered as part of positive adaptation, which is followed, after tapering, by super-compensation and improvement in performance.
+The latter is a negative condition and is followed by sustainable performance impairment, psychological apathy and even drop-out.
+Distinguish between these two conditions before overtraining already happens is not an easy task.
 The idea is that HR measures may provide some additional information on this matter.

-From different physiological methods, HR is probably most simple way which is available for every coach.
-However, disadvantage of HR measures is that on day-to-day basis they may fluctuate for many reasons sometimes independently from what we are interested most – athlete’s physical conditions.
-In addition, even connection HR indices with athlete’s current physical state are not straight forward and are poorly understood at the moment.
+From different physiological methods, HR is probably the most simple way which is available for every coach.
+However, the disadvantage of HR measures is that they may fluctuate for many reasons independently from what we are interested in most – athlete’s physical conditions.
+Besides, even connecting HR indexes with an athlete’s current physical state is not straightforward and poorly understood.

-Essentially, assessing physical form through HR indices we are looking at autonomic balance.
-We are hoping that disturbance in this balance, reflected in HR fluctuations, warn us about fatigue and/or overtraining thus we can adjust training load.
-So basically, we are expecting that HR indices show enhanced or maintained autonomic balance if athlete is in a good shape and an opposite tendency if his/her conditions deteriorate.
+Essentially, assessing physical form through HR indices, we are looking at autonomic balance.
+We hope that disturbance in this balance, reflected in HR fluctuations, warn us about fatigue and/or overtraining; thus, we can adjust training load.
+We expect that HR indices show enhanced or maintained autonomic balance if the athlete is in good shape and an opposite tendency if his/her conditions deteriorate.
 However, as we see further, it is not always the case.
-My analysis of literature revealed very contradicting results.
+My analysis of the literature revealed very contradicting results.
 Just give you a few examples.

-In their review Stanley et al. gave examples how training prescription based on HR autonomic induces were superior to traditional planning (Stanley, Peake, & Buchheit, 2013).
-Participants in these studies were moderately trained subjects thus applicability of the conclusions to the high-level performance is questionable.
+In their review, Stanley et al. gave examples of how training prescriptions based on HR autonomic indices were superior to traditional planning (Stanley, Peake, & Buchheit, 2013).
+Participants in these studies were moderately trained subjects; thus, the conclusions to the high-level performance are questionable.

-Lamberts et al. trained 14 good-level cyclists for 4 weeks.
-Those, who had faster HRrecovery during the training, later showed a tendency to perform better in 40 km trial.
-Authors made a conclusion that HRrecovery may be a valuable tool to assess training status (Lamberts, Swart, Capostagno, Noakes, & Lambert, 2010).
+Lamberts et al. trained 14 good-level cyclists for four weeks.
+During the training, those who had faster HRrecovery later showed a tendency to perform better in 40 km trial.
+The authors concluded that HRrecovery may be a valuable tool to assess training status (Lamberts, Swart, Capostagno, Noakes, & Lambert, 2010).

-In their review of literature L.Bosquet et al. concluded that fluctuations in HR indices related to training interventions are small and fell within possible day-to- day variations.
-Thus their correct interpretations requires comparison with other signs and symptoms (Bosquet, Merkari, Arvisais, & Aubert, 2008).
+In their literature review, L.Bosquet et al. concluded that fluctuations in HR indices related to training interventions are small and fell within possible day-to-day variations.
+Thus their correct interpretations require comparison with other signs and symptoms (Bosquet, Merkari, Arvisais, & Aubert, 2008).

-Basically, the same conclusion was made by Bellenger and colleagues.
-In their meta-analysis, they found that HR indices may change in the same manner in overreaching and non-fatigue states thus additional measures are needed to understand athlete’s conditions (Bellenger et al., 2016).
+Bellenger and colleagues made the same conclusion.
+In their meta-analysis, they found that HR indices may change in the same manner in overreaching and non-fatigued states thus, additional measures are needed to understand athlete’s conditions (Bellenger et al., 2016).

-Thorpe et al. investigated whether HR measures may be helpful to track morning fatigue in elite football players during competitive season.
-They concluded that other methods such as: perceived rating of fatigue, delayed onset of muscle soreness (DOMS) and sleeping quality are clearly superior and more helpful.
+Thorpe et al. investigated whether HR measures may help track morning fatigue in elite football players during the competitive season.
+They concluded that other methods such as the perceived rating of fatigue, delayed onset of muscle soreness (DOMS), and sleeping quality are superior and more helpful.
 (Thorpe et al., 2016)

 So, why literature is so inconclusive?

-Firstly, mentioned above significant HR variations may be partly responsible.
-Coefficient of variation for HRrest and HRV rest is 10 and 12 % respectively, however it is much higher for exercise and post-exercise measures (e.g. 60% for HRV exercise)(M. Buchheit, 2014).
-To deal with such variations, data should be collected more often.
-Some authors suggested using seven days rolling average HRV and HRrest data instead of single day values for exercise prescription (Le Meur, Pichon, et al., 2013).
-Although this may reduce variations, nevertheless planning today’s training based on data collected a few days ago may put in question the main goal of these methods – online monitoring and planning.
-In addition, not all athletes can and willing to collect morning HR data consistently.
+Firstly, mentioned above, significant HR variations may be partly responsible.
+The coefficient of variation for HRrest and HRV rest is 10 and 12 % respectively.
+It is even much higher for exercise and post-exercise measures (e.g. 60% for HRV exercise)(M. Buchheit, 2014).
+For dealing with such variations, data should be collected more often.
+Some authors suggested using seven days of rolling average HRV and HRrest data instead of single day values for exercise prescription (Le Meur, Pichon, et al., 2013).
+Although this may reduce variations, planning today’s training based on data collected a few days ago may put in question the main goal of these methods – online monitoring and planning.
+Besides, not all athletes can and willing to collect morning HR data consistently.

-Second reason may be that HR induces of autonomic balance are respond differently in already highly trained individuals compare to average athletic population (Borresen & Lambert, 2008).
-High level athletes can already have “fine tuned” heart autonomic regulation and interplay between different influences during different training and competition periods is much more complex than it can be for fitness enthusiasts.
+The second reason may be that HR induces autonomic balance responds differently in already highly trained individuals compared to the average athletic population (Borresen & Lambert, 2008).
+High-level athletes can already have “fine-tuned” heart autonomic regulation, and interactions between different influences during different training and competition periods is much more complex than it can be for fitness enthusiasts.

-And finally, studies, which claimed superiority of HR measures for exercise prescription, often used individual approach for HR participants whereas others were prescribed collectively.
-Individual approach is clearly better thus that might bias the results.
+And finally, studies, which claimed the superiority of HR measures for exercise prescription, often used an individual approach for HR participants, whereas others were prescribed collectively.
+The individual approach is clearly better, and that might bias the results.

-The very idea that HR should be “better” if athlete is in a good form is questionable.
-For example, increase in HRexercise and decrease in HRrecovery do not necessary indicate impair in form (M Buchheit, Simpson, Al Haddad, Bourdon, & Mendez-Villanueva, 2012).
-Sometimes when athlete is on the peak of his preparedness some healthy level of increasing sympathetic influence is present-“sympathetic mobilisation” (M. Buchheit, 2014)) , and that may make some or all HR induces look worse .
-In opposite, when athlete is overtrained parasympathetic system can “put brakes” on heart and to limit its ability to pump at higher rates thus sportsman may be fatigued despite having relatively good HR characteristics.
-For example, though in long-term faster HRrecovery means positive adaptations, on particular period this does not necessary mean that athlete is in a good form.
-Sometimes in opposite; faster HRrecovery combined with higher RPE may signal overreaching (Le Meur, Buchheit, Aubry, Coutts, & Hausswirth, 2016).
-In another study Le Meur et al. found that overreached triathletes had significantly lower HRexercise than controls (Le Meur, Hausswirth, et al., 2013).
-Decrease in HRV may be influenced by both positive and negative adaptations.
+The very idea that HR should be “better” if an athlete is in good form is questionable.
+For example, an increase in HRexercise and a decrease in HRrecovery do not necessarily indicate impair in the form (M Buchheit, Simpson, Al Haddad, Bourdon, & Mendez-Villanueva, 2012).
+Sometimes when an athlete is on the peak of his preparedness, some healthy level of increasing sympathetic influence is present-“sympathetic mobilisation” (M. Buchheit, 2014)) , and that may make some or all HR indexes look worse.
+On the opposite, when an athlete is overtrained parasympathetic system can “put brakes” on the heart and to limit its ability to pump at higher rates thus, the sportsman may be fatigued despite having relatively good HR characteristics.

-To overcome uncertainty whether decrease in HRV may be consequence of positive sympathetic mobilisation rather than negative decrease in vagal modulation, new index was suggested: Ln RMSSD/R-R interval ratio (Plews, Laursen, Kilding, & Buchheit, 2012).
-When sympathetic mobilisation is present, HRrest is higher thus R-R interval (average time between two beats) is smaller and Ln HRV/R-R ratio will be bigger.
+For overcoming uncertainty, whether a decrease in HRV may be a consequence of positive, sympathetic mobilisation rather than a negative decrease in vagal modulation, a new index was suggested: Ln RMSSD/R-R interval ratio (Plews, Laursen, Kilding, & Buchheit, 2012).
+When sympathetic mobilisation is present, HRrest is higher; thus R-R interval (average time between two beats) is smaller, and Ln HRV/R-R ratio will be bigger.
 This may smooth HRV decrease or even overturn it.
-However, even this new index remains individual for every athlete and should be considered carefully (Plews, et al., 2013).
+However, even this new index remains an individual for every athlete and should be considered carefully (Plews, et al., 2013).

 From all HR indices, morning HR and HRV, HRexercise and HRrecovery are most suitable for analysis of physical form and preparedness.
 They should be implemented together with other methods.

-HRV after exercise (HRV recovery) and, especially, HRV during exercise have high variability and multiple influences such as: blood pressure, baroreflex activity and metabolic disturbance.
-This, probably, makes their application for assessment of autonomic balance impractical (M. Buchheit, 2014).
+HRV after exercise (HRV recovery) and, especially, HRV during exercise have high variability and multiple influences such as blood pressure, baroreflex activity, and metabolic disturbance.
+This, probably, makes their application assessed for autonomic balance impractical (M. Buchheit, 2014).

-It is difficult to draw conclusion about athlete’s current condition based exclusively on HR indexes.
+It is difficult to draw a conclusion about an athlete’s current condition based exclusively on HR indexes.

 This doesn’t mean that I am sceptical about HR measures.
-Actually I use them a lot.
-HR may provide valuable information which can add to overall picture.
-However I want to emphasise that coach should understand what he/she wants to derive from HR data and all limitations of its application.
-Otherwise, instead of being useful scientific help, counting pulse on every occasion turns out to be annoying and distracting procedure.
-I hope that following conclusions may be helpful for coaches and athletes.
+Actually, I use them a lot.
+HR may provide valuable information that can add to the overall picture.
+However, I want to emphasise that coach should understand what he/she wants to derive from HR data and all limitations of its application.
+Otherwise, instead of useful scientific help, counting pulse on every occasion turns out to be annoying and distracting.
+I hope that the following conclusions may be helpful for coaches and athletes.

-1. In a long term, adaptation to exercise may result in decreasing HRrest, HRexercise and increasing in HRV as well as speed of HRecovery.
-This is due to decreasing in relative difficulty of exercise and adaptation of cardio-vascular system itself.
-Coach may consider such changes as positive effect of training intervention.
+1. In the long term, adaptation to exercise may decrease HRrest, HRexercise, and increasing in HRV and speed of HRecovery.
+That is due to a decrease in the relative difficulty of exercise and adaptation of the cardiovascular system itself.
+A coach may consider such changes as a positive effect of the training intervention.

-3. Calculating TRIM trough HR is relatively complicated and possibly provides no advantages compare to TRIM calculating through RPE.
+3. Calculating TRIM through HR is relatively complicated and possibly provides no advantages compare to TRIM calculating through RPE.

-4. Usage HR indices for assessing athlete current form, preparedness, recovery and exercise prescription is possible only with combination of other methods such as RPE, sleeping quality, mood questioner, DOMS assessment, physical tests etc. HR measures do not comprehensively reflect such aspects of fatigue/recovery as energy restoration and muscles damage.
+4. Usage HR indices for assessing athlete current form, preparedness, recovery, and exercise prescription is possible only with a combination of other methods such as RPE, sleeping quality, mood questioner, DOMS assessment, physical tests, etc. HR measures do not comprehensively reflect such aspects of fatigue/recovery as energy restoration and muscle damage.

 5. When using for mentioned above aims, HR indices should be measured consistently and in standard conditions.

-6. Meaningful changes should be compared against natural day-to-day variability.
+6. Meaningful changes should be compared to natural day-to-day variability.

 Alexiou, H., & Coutts, A. J. (2008).
 A comparison of methods used for quantifying internal training load in women soccer players.
 International Journal of Sports Physiology and Performance, 3(3), 320-330.